How to Use TrialWorks in the Cloud

 Hosting TrialWorks, in particular, requires special configuration and deep software expertise.
 How to properly engage in due diligence when selecting a Private Cloud provider for your law firm is a subject unto itself, but here are a few key areas to review when evaluating potential hosting companies.

-• Ensure the provider's data center is SSAE16 audited and certified
+- Ensure the provider's data center is SSAE18 audited and certified

 TrialWorks Cloud Outages

-Unfortunately, every TrialWorks Cloud customer had to learn this the hard way.
+Unfortunately, TrialWorks Cloud customers discovered this the hard way.

 Many, if not all TrialWorks clients reported weeks of outages, where they were unable to access their client and case information.
 What’s more, many firms reported permanently losing data, even after the outage had been restored.